billygr/terraform-cloudguard-azure-gwlb-lab/README.md

 ## Manual configuration steps (will be automated in the feature)
 On your management server:

+If you are running a Standard D2 v2 (2 vcpus, 7 GiB memory) =<8GB of RAM you need to enable the api manually on cpmgmt: api start with bigger sizes it enables it automatically

 Install a license for 172.16.1.4<br>
 Install the CME script<br>